Perinthalmanna: Demographics

 The population of Perinthalmanna was 49,723 as of the 2011 census.
 Males constituted 47.3% and females 52.7%.
 Malayalam is the most spoken language in the town.
 Perinthalmanna has been a multi-ethnic and multi-religious town since the early medieval period.
 Muslims form the largest religious group, followed by Hindus and Christians.
 The municipality of Perinthalmanna has an average literacy rate of 95.3%, which is higher than the state average of 94.0%.

 Civic administration

 The town is administered by the Perinthalmanna Municipality, headed by a chairperson.
 For administrative purposes, the municipality is divided into 37 wards, from each of which members of the municipal council are elected for five years.
+The incumbent Municipal Chairperson is Surayya Farooq, and the Vice Chairperson is M. B. Mohammed Fasal.

+The municipality functions through six Standing Committees—Finance, Development, Welfare, Public Works, Health and Education—each headed by a chairperson responsible for sectoral planning, development, and administrative oversight.

-As of 2011 India census, Perinthalmanna Municipal Region had a population of 49,723 spreading an area of 34 sq.km.
+As of 2011 India census, Perinthalmanna Municipal Region had a population of 49,723 spreading an area of 34 km^{2}.
 Following the 2025 ward delimitation, Perinthalmanna Municipality now comprises 37 wards, increased from 34.
-These wards are:
+These wards are listed in the below table: